napolitano/fun-scroller-experiment/README.md

 what is possible without using webgl and/or canvas and to create a very old school text scroller with giant letters.

+## Private and Educational use only

+This repository may contain libraries from third parties with limited and/or incompatible licenses.
+You should be aware that any form of commercial usage may violate rights of the copyright owners.
+This projects contains an experiment that is not intended complete or partially for commercial use.

 ## Credits

 Music: "Present" by Gábor Mucsányi (Cubehead) <Not included> [Link](http://www.hvsc.c64.org/#copyright)